 Research shows that children who don’t read over the summer can lose valuable literacy skills and fall behind in the approaching school year.
+To learn more, please click here to watch an informational video about this important issue.

 The campaign had its origins in the Birth to 3rd Grade Work Group and Heidi Harris, of the Auburn School District, won a contest to name the campaign.

 In June 2012, about 40,000 informational flyers were distributed in 123 Seattle and South King County elementary schools.
 Additionally, 1,500 colorful posters were displayed in places frequented by families, such as doctors’ offices, public housing locations and child care providers.
 A website, letsreadkingcounty.org, was also created to enhance the effort and local mayors helped spread the message by taping television public service announcements.
-Toward the end of summer, children who participated in the King County Library System’s summer reading program got to celebrate with Federal Way Mayor Skip Priest and the Seattle Mariner Moose (see picture above).
+Toward the end of summer, children who participated in the King County Library System’s summer reading program got to celebrate with Federal Way Mayor Skip Priest and the Seattle Mariner Moose (see picture).

 Here are maps with locations of all high-need elementary schools, library branches (King County Library System and Seattle Public Libraries) and early learning centers in the Road Map Project region: